 She first came into contact with the DAI Athens in 1953, before she had completed her PhD in 1958.
 This connection lasted long afterward and will be sketched here – not least with the help of the testimony of her colleague, traveling companion, and friend Erika Kunze-Goette.

-On the occasion of Gropengiesser’s funeral, Kunze-Goette gave a personal account of her colleague from the early days of classical archeology (fig. 1), which we will put into context and illustrate with historical documents from the archives of the DAI.
+On the occasion of Gropengiesser’s funeral, Kunze-Goette gave a personal account of her colleague from the early days of classical archeology (fig. 1), which we will put into context and illustrated with historical documents from the archives of the DAI.

 “Hildegund had gone to Athens already as an exchange student.
 She initially lived in a Greek dormitory and worked on her dissertation about floral acroteria from the classical period, with which she earned her PhD in Heidelberg under Reinhard Herbig.”
 (Erika Kunze-Goette)

 This information is confirmed by the annual reports for the years 1953–1954 and 1954–1955, which are preserved in the departmental archive in Athens.
-“Fräulein doctoral candidate Grossengiesser” is recorded as one of the Germans studying as exchange students in Athens whom “the Institute is looking after”.
+“Fräulein doctoral candidate Gropengiesser” is recorded as one of the Germans studying as exchange students in Athens whom “the Institute is looking after”.
 It is also mentioned that she was helping “as an aide paid by the hour” with the reconfiguration of the photograph collection, which had just started at the time.
 She evidently was considered to be so reliable that, beginning in October 1954, she served as acting academic head of the library instead of Alfred Mallwitz, while he was on leave.
 In autumn 1955, after the departure of Ulrich Hausmann, she filled in as acting head of the photographic archive until Hausmann’s designated successor, Hagen Biesantz, took his place at the beginning of 1956.
 Although she could not hold these positions herself before completing her PhD, she used this time to demonstrate her scholarly qualifications.
 She received permission from the Ephoros, Dr. Joannis Papadimitriou, to publish “a new fragment from the west pediment of Epidaurus” (Gropengiesser 1954/1955).

 She subsequently took part in her first excavation, namely, in the Kerameikos under the direction of Dieter Ohly, from 1 June to 30 November 1956 (fig. 2).